matthewtomalley/Ames-Housing-Price-Prediction/README.md

 # Predicting home prices in Ames, Iowa

-This project uses data from the Kaggle competition to predict housing prices in Ames, Iowa [Link to Kaggle site](https://www.kaggle.com/competitions/home-data-for-ml-course)
+This project uses data from a Kaggle competition to predict housing prices in Ames, Iowa

+[Link to Kaggle site](https://www.kaggle.com/competitions/home-data-for-ml-course)
 ## Structure